brismu/brismu/src/cmima.md

 * {da pi'u de kazmydu'i de pi'u da}
 * {da pi'u le pamei kazmydu'i da}
 * {pi'u} is associative

+### Function sets

+Axiom 6, as given by Leinster, is almost too trivial to formalize: given sets {da} and {de}, {de te'au da} is a set too.
+However, it must come with, at least, an evaluation arrow:

+    ro da poi zilcmi zo'u: ro de poi zilcmi zo'u: su'o di zo'u: di fancu de te'au da pi'u da de pa ka su'o da zo'u: su'o de zo'u: ge ce'u orne de da
+       gi ce'u lutfancu de da

+The wiring comes out fairly nicely.
+Note that we will need parentheses for JOI at some point.
+From here we should be able to prove that:

+* evaluation is unique
+* precomposition is unique
+* postcomposition is unique
+* {le pamei te'au da} <=> {le pamei}
+* {da te'au le pamei} <=> {da}

+### Fibers

+At this point, we run out of notation to discuss families and fibers; we can write out everything longhand, but I'm not in the mood.
+Axiom 7:

+    All fibers exist.

+We can then define injectivity, surjectivity, and bijectivity.

+### Subobject classifier

+We have subsets, but that's not enough to state axiom 8:

+    A subset classifier exists.

+Then:

+* the classifier is unique
+* define {gripau} in terms of function sets
+* define {stepau} in terms of function sets
+* bijections are isomorphisms
+* initial sets are isomorphic
+* the initial set is unique

+### Natural numbers

+Axiom 9 declares an NNO.
+We might do this in the way that has already been started in the database, using {kacna'u}.

+### Choice

+Axiom 10 is Choice.
+Leinster's phrasing is that every surjection has a section.
+As with the rest of the database, we will always treat Choice as an antecedent and never as an axiom or theorem.

 ### Replacement